Secret tunnel in NYC synagogue leads to brawl between police and worshippers

 The discovery of the tunnel at the Chabad-Lubavitch world headquarters in Crown Heights prompted an emergency structural inspection from the city Tuesday.

-The property’s management brought in a construction crew Monday to fix the damaged walls, leading to a standoff with those who wanted the passageway to remain.
+The property’s manager brought in a construction crew Monday to fix the damaged walls, leading to a standoff with those who wanted the passageway to remain.

 “Those efforts were disrupted by the extremists who broke through the wall to the synagogue, vandalizing the sanctuary, in an effort to preserve their unauthorized access,” Seligson said.